-TUN sits down with Sarah Ramos, project director with the College Advising Corps at Trinity University, who provides tips to help high school juniors with their college application process.
+TUN sits down with Sarah Ramos, project director with the College Advising Corps at Trinity University, to discuss tips to help high school juniors prepare for the college application process.

 TUN: Sarah, thanks so much for joining us.